View MapView Map

 While you’re in the Galway area…

-Gurteen Bay and Dog's Bay
+Gurteen Beach and Dog's Bay

-Lying back to back, Dog's Bay and Gurteen Bay are two of the most beautiful beaches in County Galway.
+Lying back to back, Dog's Bay and Gurteen Beach are two of the most beautiful beaches in County Galway.
 Join swimmers, windsurfers and kitesurfers in the crystal clear waters of Gurteen Beach – the protective headland makes it a joy to take a dip here.
-Pop over to the white sandy stretches of Dog's Bay, where the sand is made entirely of seashells as opposed to the traditional limestone at most Irish beaches.
+Then, pop over to the white sandy stretches of Dog's Bay, where the sand is made entirely of seashells as opposed to the traditional limestone at most Irish beaches.
 It’s the perfect spot for the little ones to collect shells, and there are gorgeous walking trails if you want to tire them out before dinner.

 If you have time in Galway…